brooksmajor/Coding-Final-22/README.md

 # Brooks Butler Coding Final 2022
 <br /> Welcome to my final!
-<br /> For this project I created a series of 8 images that use recursion/tiling to generate random dot patterns.
+<br /> For this project I created a series of 8 images that use recursion/tiling with Google Colab Turtle to generate random dot patterns.
+<br /> These images are few of many trials and errors.
 <br /> I was inspired by half tone imagery with the dot patterns and learned how to use recursion for tiling from https://turtletoy.net/turtle/caf7a6e3c3#iterations=0,choice=1
 <br />
 <br />